 DESIGN & ENGINEERING

-From the outset the GW 993 would always be a case of function over form.
+From the outset, the Porsche 911® remastered by Gunther Werks would always be a case of function over form.

 Creating modern day solutions using modern technology and employing modern day production techniques to tackle historic & generic problems, all in the pursuit of perfection is what Gunther Werks is all about.
-All this done with a passion that did not distract from the ultimate goal, to deliver a driving experience like no other, & one that whilst modern, retained all the iconic elements the 993 is revered for.
+All this done with a passion that did not distract from the ultimate goal, to deliver a driving experience like no other, & one that whilst modern, retained all the iconic elements.

-The 993, like all air cooled 911s, was legendary for its steering feel, but was also famed for its inherent understeer.
-Through evolution modern Porsches still offer the famed steering feel but no longer suffer from the understeer that came with it.
+The car, like all air cooled examples, was legendary for its steering feel, but was also famed for its inherent understeer.
+Through evolution modern examples still offer the famed steering feel but no longer suffer from the understeer that came with it.

-The race cars used Porsche’s built in additional front suspension mounting points, these widened the front track to the same width as the rear track, making the car “square”.
+Using race priciples form the past, additional front suspension mounting points we used to widen the front track to the same width as the rear track, making the car “square”.
 By squaring the car and implementing the racing suspension setups of the time it made the 90’s race cars handle like no rear engined car had any right to, and all but eliminated the dreaded understeer.

 At GW we started from these additional suspension mounting points but using 21st century solutions to tackle 90’s issues.
 Bespoke GT style uprights designed to our own specific geometry requirements, from these uprights, custom wishbones were hung and used our own multi adjustable tie rods with full rose jointed components all the way giving us the solid base we wanted.
 This would then be repeated at the rear of the car, where we would then decide on wheel & tire combinations that would tie everything together, and make sure we had a car that drove right.